Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Experiment results and discussions

 When comparing different control laws under the same safety spacing setting, the circular-detour strategy consistently produces a higher maximum flow rate, indicating superior traffic capacity.
 A plausible explanation is that the circular-detour strategy allows drones involved in potential conflicts to maintain continuous motion by dynamically adjusting their directions, thereby preventing the formation of localized blockages.
 In contrast, under the stop-and-yield strategy, once multiple drones accumulate near a conflict region, low-priority drones may remain stationary for extended periods, which amplifies congestion and substantially reduces throughput.

-Finally, we observe that both control laws exhibit similar free-flow speeds across different safety spacing settings, with the only notable exception being the stop-and-yield strategy with $\hat{h}=0.6$\,m in Scenario~1.
-This overall consistency in free-flow speed supports the effectiveness of the proposed effective-distance measurement, which preserves accurate flow estimation in the uncongested regime.
+Finally, we observe that both control laws exhibit similar free-flow speeds across different safety spacing settings.
+This overall consistency in free-flow speed supports the effectiveness of the proposed effective-distance measurement in Section \ref{sec:measure}, which preserves accurate flow estimation in the uncongested regime.